 The Dragon Con fantasy and sci-fi convention provides plenty of people watching, workshops and parties in downtown Atlanta over Labor Day weekend.
-MARTA is a great option for getting to and from the fun with the Peachtree Center MARTA station in the middle of it all.
+MARTA is a great option for getting to and from the fun while avoiding holiday traffic.
 Here are five tips to make your commute easier so you can spend your time enjoying the festivities instead of worrying about your ride.

 1. Know and Love the Peachtree Center Station